bevyengine/bevy-website/content/learn/book/control-flow/messages.md

         // The `First` schedule runs before PreUpdate, which allows our messages to be
         // updated.
         .add_systems(PreUpdate, read_scoreboard_update)
-        // Once all of our gameplay systems ran in Update, then we can accurately write
+        // Once all of our gameplay systems run in Update, then we can accurately write
         // a new ScoreboardUpdate message, which will be updated in the next frame.
         .add_systems(PostUpdate, write_scoreboard_update)
     ;